ischooluw/Drupal-uw_auth/README.md

 * Drupal 8
 * Apache + mod_shib
 * shibd (or other shibboleth daemon feeding mod_shib)
-* htaccess or apache config change to "turn on" shibboleth
+* htaccess or apache config change to "turn on" shibboleth (see below)

 ### Features ###